The Moody Blues: Keys of the Kingdom and Strange Times

-Strange Times

-After the release of Time Traveller the group took a hiatus from recording and spent time trying to perfect the art of performing live with an orchestra.
-1998 brought the release of the Anthology compilation album, with the band's recording hiatus ending the following year with the album Strange Times, their first album in almost two decades to be well received by British critics, although Justin Hayward was quoted as saying he was disappointed at the album's chart performance, which was notably less than Keys of the Kingdom.
+After the release of A Night at Red Rocks, the group took a break from recording and spent time trying to perfect the art of performing live with an orchestra.
+1994 saw the release of the band's retrospective box set Time Traveller.
+In 1999 the Moodies' recording hiatus ended with the release of the album Strange Times, their first in almost two decades to be well received by British critics, although Justin Hayward was quoted as saying he was disappointed at the album's chart performance—it spent one week on the UK Albums Chart, at No. 92, and then dropped out.

 It was recorded in Recco, Italy, at Hayward's suggestion, and was the band's first self-produced effort.
 The album featured keyboards and arrangements from Italian musician Danilo Madonia, who continued to work in-studio with the band.

-The album opened with "English Sunset" a pop song featuring a modern, nearly techno arrangement.
-Strange Times was also the first album since A Question of Balance in 1970 to include a new poem by Graeme Edge, "Nothing Changes", narrated by Edge, with Hayward then singing the concluding portion of the track, and notably concluded by quoting Mike Pinder's 1968 song title "A Simple Game".
+The album opened with "English Sunset", a pop song featuring a modern, nearly techno arrangement.
+Strange Times was also the first album since A Question of Balance in 1970 to include a new poem by Graeme Edge, "Nothing Changes", recited by Edge, with Hayward then singing the concluding portion of the track, and notably concluded by quoting Mike Pinder's 1968 song title "A Simple Game".
 Ray Thomas appeared vocally with Hayward and Lodge on "Sooner or Later (Walkin' on Air)" and his own brief song "My Little Lovely", plus provided a vocal snippet and backing vocals on "English Sunset".

 In 1999, the Moody Blues appeared in The Simpsons episode Viva Ned Flanders.
-The following year they released Hall of Fame, a new live album from the Royal Albert Hall, with a concurrent DVD release.
+In the following year they released Hall of Fame, a new live album from a concert at the Royal Albert Hall (with the World Festival Orchestra), with a concurrent DVD release.
 This was taken from the last tour on which Boshell played.
 He left the live line-up in 2001; Bliss took over first keyboard duties, with his former second keyboard role filled by Bernie Barlow, with Julie Ragins replacing Barlow when she took maternity leave from 2006 to 2009.

 In 2001 an IMAX film, Journey into Amazing Caves, was released, featuring two new songs written and performed by the Moody Blues.
-The soundtrack also featured Justin Hayward performing vocals and playing guitar throughout.
+The soundtrack also featured Justin Hayward on vocals and guitar throughout.
 One of these songs, entitled "Water", is the Moody Blues' first instrumental studio recording since their 1983 piece "Hole in the World" from The Present.